DickinsonCollege/FarmData2/farmdata2_modules/fd2_tabs/fd2_example/README.md

 # FarmData2 Modules #

 FarmData2 is built using Drupal modules that run within FarmOS.
 The _FieldKit_ and _BarnKit_ tabs in the FarmData2 interface are created by modules.
-The _FD2 Example_ tab is created by a sample module and can be used as a sandbox in which to learn about and experiment FarmData2 modules like those that produce the _FieldKit_ and _BarnKit_ tabs.
+The _FD2 Example_ tab is created by a sample module and provides cannonical examples of many of the operations and UI elements used in the _FieldKit_ and _BarnKit_ tabs.

 ## FarmData2 Module Structure ##